Healthcare infection prevention governance

 & incorporating Non-acute Infection Control Special Interest Group (NICSIG)

-The SANIT also incorporates the Non-Acute Infection Control Special Interest Group (NICSIG) consisting of Infection Control Professionals, scientists and other disciplines from acute and non-acute South Australian healthcare and/or residential care facilities (RACF) and agencies (both public and private / acute and non-acute) that have a mutual interest in the prevention and surveillance / monitoring of health care associated infections.
+SANIT incorporates the Non-Acute Infection Control Special Interest Group (NICSIG) consisting of Infection Control Professionals, scientists and other disciplines from acute and non-acute South Australian healthcare and/or residential care facilities (RCF) and agencies (both public and private / acute and non-acute) that have a mutual interest in the prevention and surveillance / monitoring of health care associated infections.

 Working relationships

-SA Health's Infection Control Service also has close working relationships with the following:
+SA Health's Infection Control Service also has close working relationships with the following bodies:

 Further information

-For further information on any of these committees, contact SA Health's Infection Control Service.
+For further information on any of these groups, contact SA Health's Infection Control Service.